InfoSecInnovations/concierge/README.md

 `pip install -r requirements.txt` install all dependencies.

-copy `.env.example` into a file named `.env` and set the folder on your computer that will contain the concierge data.
+Copy `.env.example` into a file named `.env` and set the folder on your computer that will contain the concierge data.

+Set `OPENSEARCH_INITIAL_ADMIN_PASSWORD` to a strong password of your choice.
+You can evaluate password strength using https://lowe.github.io/tryzxcvbn/.
+Please note that in the current version of Concierge this isn't actually very secure due to it being stored in plaintext in the `.env` file!
+We will introduce better credential handling in future versions, the current way will become "dev/demo mode" for getting Concierge running quickly without proper security measures in place.

 `docker compose up -d` will load the docker dependencies.